wichmann-lab/python-psignifit/docs/basic-usage.md

 result = ps.psignifit(data, experiment_type='2AFC');
 ```

-*python-psignifit* comes with presets for different psychometric
+*psignifit* comes with presets for different psychometric
 experiments.
 Apart from *nAFC* (`2AFC`, `3AFC`, ...)
 we provide two other options:  `yes/no` which enables a